In test-optional college admissions, your essays are more powerful than ever.

 - What are your qualifications?

-- What is your coaching process?
+- What is your essay coaching process like?

 - Can you help me brainstorm and choose topics?